diffblue/gitlab/doc/integration/saml.md

 </saml:AttributeStatement>
 ```

-The name of the attribute can be anything you like, but it must contain the groups
+The name of the attribute must contain the groups that a user belongs to.
-to which a user belongs.
-To tell GitLab where to find these groups, you need
+To tell GitLab where to find these groups, add a `groups_attribute:`
-to add a `groups_attribute:` element to your SAML settings.
+element to your SAML settings.

 ### Required groups